Alexander Darnes: Career

 Darnes returned to Florida after medical school and settled in Jacksonville, where he set up a private medical practice.
 He was the first black physician in the city and the second in the state.
 Darnes built a thriving practice operated out of his home on Ocean Street and became a pillar of the community.
 He won praise for his work during the smallpox and yellow fever epidemics that swept Jacksonville in the late 19th century.
 These included the devastating yellow fever epidemic of 1887-1888 that swept the South, reaching Jacksonville in the summer of 1888.
 Not understanding how the disease was transmitted, almost everyone who could afford to fled the city - roughly half the city's population of 25,000.
 Darnes stayed to help those who remained as best he could.
-He was assisted by his friend and fellow Howard Medical School alumnus, Dr. Lemuel W. Livingston.
+He was assisted by his friend and fellow Howard Medical School alumnus, Lemuel W. Livingston.

 Darnes was accepted into the Freemasons, became a member of the local Masonic Temple, and rose to a position of prominence.
 He became the Florida Deputy Grand Master and High Priest of the Royal Arch Chapter of Washington, D.C.
 He also was a member of the Mt.
 Zion African Methodist Episcopal Church (AME), the first independent black denomination in the United States.
 It was established by free blacks in Philadelphia, Pennsylvania, in the early 19th century.

 In Jacksonville, Darnes became a friend and mentor to the young James Weldon Johnson, who was 10 when they met, and his brother John Rosamond Johnson.
 The brothers later collaborated to write and compose "Lift Ev'ry Voice and Sing", known as "The Negro National Anthem."
 In his autobiography Along This Way, James Weldon Johnson fondly refers to Darnes.

 Darnes died in February 1894.
 According to the obituary in local paper, 3,000 people, both black and white, attended his funeral, more than for any other funeral ever held in Jacksonville up to that time.